widelang/draft/README.md

   -- Notice that now "!" turned "."
   .name() string => {
     -- not abstract Function can be modified
+    |
     .name ?.
-"How is it possible for me not having a name?";
+"How is it possible for me not having a name?"
+    |
   }
 /Self>
 ```